jb55/kindlize/README.md

 To kindlize an arXiv article, simply do

-    kindlize 1211.1379 astrocoffee
+    $ kindlize 1211.1379 astrocoffee

-where [`1211.1379`](http://arxiv.org/abs/1211.1379) is the arXiv identifier for the paper you want to read, and `astrocoffee` is the name of the directory you want to keep this file under your `dropDir` and `incomingDir`.
+where [`1211.1379`](http://arxiv.org/abs/1211.1379) is the arXiv identifier for the paper you want to read, and `astrocoffee` is the name of the subdirectory you want to keep this file under your `dropDir` and `incomingDir`.
+If you don't want to bother with organizing your pdfs, simply substitute `astrocoffee` with `.`.

 As indicated by `example.cfg`, I have created a local directory `~/Dropbox/kindle_sync/` as my `dropDir` for storing kindlized pdfs, so that